Raudbjorn/leiguvaktin/README.md

 A Play Framework(2.5.*) project.

-So far only mbl.is, visir.is and bland.is is supported.
+So far mbl.is, visir.is, bland.is and leiga.is are supported.
 More to come!